 Create a Facebook page.
 This will be centered on you and your artwork.
 We will update the page once a week, as well as include a link to your Web site.
 The Facebook page will display sample pictures of your artwork, feature a biography and allow comments from viewers.
 You can update your Facebook page with the progression of your artwork and allow your followers to see your newest paintings as they’re completed.

+You need to provide more depth to how the Facebook page will be used.
+This is outlined/detailed in the actual assignment and is applicable to all of the elements included in your campaign.

 Hang artwork in local coffee shops in Tulsa and Oklahoma City.
 The purpose of this tactic is to gain name recognition in the community and sell your artwork.
 The places we have chosen for you to call are places that millennials, the audience you want to reach, often visit.
 This will increase your audience’s awareness of your artwork.
 The coffee shops and restaurants will hang a local artist’s work on their walls for a month at a time, generally they feature a collection or series.
 If a customer sees a piece he likes, he can reserve it to be purchased at the end of the month.
 We want you to try to have your artwork hanging in one of these restaurants or coffee shops each month, These places will include: